TheConfusedlol/RobloxServerJoinerMk2/README.md

 This is a W.I.P script that allows you to go to any roblox server locale of your choosing.
 Originally made by Exilon24.
 There are a LOT of issues with the code and any improvements would be greatly accepted

 ## Installation:
-Open your terminal and move to the directory you wish to install this tool and clone this repo: git clone https://github.com/TheConfusedlol/RobloxServerJoinerMk2.git if you have an error trying to run the command, simply install git [here](https://git-scm.com/downloads/win) Then type cd and tab until you see the directory it was installed into and run pip install -r requirements.txt.
+Open your terminal and move to the directory you wish to install this tool and clone this repo: `git clone https://github.com/TheConfusedlol/RobloxServerJoinerMk2.git` <br>
+if you have an error trying to run the command, simply install git [here](https://git-scm.com/downloads/win) <br>
+Then type cd and tab until you see the directory it was installed into and run pip install -r requirements.txt. <br>
 Example:![test](https://github.com/user-attachments/assets/ed28e43b-e051-449d-abac-6f3262d7cad5)